Mushroom Mania 2025

 Is this a family friendly event?

 Yes!
 There will be fungi fun for all ages.
-Friend under 18 are welcome with a chaperone.
-There will be discussion and imagery related to psychoactive mushrooms and plants there.
+Friends under 18 are welcome with a chaperone.
+There will be discussion and imagery related to psychoactive and psychedelic mushrooms and plants there.
 Please use your best judgement.

 Got any “shrooms” for sale?